tinwatchman/projectjs/README.md

 * Compiler wraps classes in boilerplate code so you don't have to
 * More details soon!

+## To Do List

+* Documentation
+* Convert bin file to use commander or similar package
+* More test coverage

 ## Documentation

 ... is coming.
 I promise.